 Inbound marketing has allowed marketers to vastly expand their options for reaching customers.
-One lasting trend for staying top-of-mind is newsletters, which marketers have been using for years to promote products or services and spread their brand.
+One lasting trend for staying top-of-mind is newsletters, which marketers have been using for years to promote products or services solidify their brand identity.

 Technology gives us new ways of connecting with target audiences, and utilizing available tools will create a much more effective and impactful marketing strategy.

-Email might seem like a dated channel, but it is actually highly valued by consumers.
-The majority of millenials (73%) prefer to receive messages from businesses via email and 93% of B2B businesses are using newsletters today.
+Email might seem like a dated channel, but it is actually a highly valued and cost-effective marketing tool.
+The majority of millennials (73%) prefer to receive messages from businesses via email and 93% of B2B businesses are using newsletters today.

-With tools like email marketing, you can be in front of any consumer, ready to promote your brand directly from their inbox.
-When you’re sending out newsletters to contacts, you know that you are reaching strong leads who have already shown interest in your brand.
+With tools like email marketing, you can be in front of your audience, ready to promote your brand directly to those who have shown an interest in your brand.

 3 Reasons You Should Start a Newsletter TODAY